A Gazetteer for the United States and Canada

 America-the-Beautiful Quarter Series:

-The quarter for Hawai'i Volcanoes National Park (located on the Big Island of Hawaii) will be issued in 2012.
-It will be the fourth coin issued in 2012 and the 14th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for Hawai'i Volcanoes National Park (located on the Big Island of Hawaii) was issued in 2012, the fourth coin issued in 2012 and the 14th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2012: El Yunque National Forest (Puerto Rico), Chaco Culture National Historical Park (New Mexico), Acadia National Park (Maine), Hawai'i Volcanoes National Park (Hawaii) & Denali National Park (Alaska).
+The following quarters were issued in 2012: El Yunque National Forest (Puerto Rico), Chaco Culture National Historical Park (New Mexico), Acadia National Park (Maine), Hawai'i Volcanoes National Park (Hawaii) & Denali National Park (Alaska).

 Please keep in mind that we can not guarantee the accuracy or timeliness of the information on this website, so use with care.
 We encourage you to double-check the information that is critical to you.

 If you've found an error or have additional information that you would like to share, please don't hesitate to write.
 Click here to contact us.

 This page was last modified: 01 Aug 2020